More info

 • Ask for case studies of international brands they’ve positioned for US market

-• Understand difference between translation and cultural adaptation
+• Understand the difference between translation and cultural adaptation

 • Can articulate how consumer decision-making differs across markets